Improved Group Robustness via Classifier Retraining on Independent Splits: Experiments

-\textbf{Models learned with ERM contain good features.} The positive result for our decoupled training procedure provides another strong evidence for ERM trained models containing good features for the group-shift problem.
-While this is consistent with findings in the literatures on vision datasets \citep{kang2019decoupling, menon2020overparameterisation}, our work further provides some of the first evidences of this hypothesis in non-vision tasks, where the same result would not have been possible without independent split, as evident in the result for \textit{Naive CRT} in Table \ref{tab:train-labels-results}.
+\textbf{Deep nets learned by minimizing the average risk contain good features.} The positive result for our decoupled training procedure provides strong evidence for deep nets containing good features for the group-shift problem.
+While this is consistent with findings in the literature on vision datasets \citep{kang2019decoupling, menon2020overparameterisation}, our work further provides some of the first evidence of this hypothesis in non-vision tasks, where the same result would not have been possible without independent split, as evident in the result for {naive classifier retraining} in Table \ref{tab:train-labels-results}.

-\textbf{Simplified model selection.} The model selection criterion of picking the best average validation accuracy model simplifies hyperparameter tuning in comparison with other two-phases methods.
+\textbf{Simplified model selection.} The model selection criterion of picking the best average validation accuracy model simplifies hyperparameter tuning compared to other two-phase methods.
 This decision has been chosen mainly from the ablation experiments in Section \ref{appendix:ablation} of the Appendix, where we observe that higher average validation accuracy generally suggests better features.